-Published: April 15, 2020 | Posted by: Venus Zoleta | Personal Finance
+Published: September 2, 2021 | Updated: September 8, 2021 | Posted by: Moneymax | Personal Finance

 Table of Contents

-Take the case of a 60-year-old patient whose hospital bill had reached PHP 1.4 million in only one week.
+Take the case of a 60-year-old patient whose hospital bill reached PHP 1.4 million in only one week.
 The patient was admitted to a high-end private hospital in Alabang, Muntinlupa after getting rejected by other hospitals because they’re already at full capacity.

 In an interview with Philippine Entertainment Portal (PEP.ph), a family member of a recovered COVID-19 patient disclosed the fees charged by a private hospital in Metro Manila.
 With a moderate case (no underlying medical condition), the patient was billed a total of PHP 1.1 million for his 18-day confinement.